Rikkii/LearningProject/README.md

 # LearningProject
-Backend service for online school

-This is my learning project where I built a backend service for online school.
+Hi!
+I am Vera.
+This is my learning project where I built a backend service for online school using Spring Boot framework.

 Features: